<< Back to Care Sheets

 on these substrates you must provide a humid shelter.
 If you’re

-looking for a more naturalistic look packed bed-a-beast (coconut fiber)
+looking for a more naturalistic look packed eco earth (coconut fiber)

 works well.
 Don’t ever use aquarium gravel, walnut shells or